 The bi-monthly payroll process is as follows: the Conservancy staff payroll is scheduled with a payroll service for process the 15th and the last day of the month.
-All timesheets are submitted to the Chief Financial Officer for processing.
-The Chief Financial Officer reviews payroll reports when they are received and enters causes the payroll to be entered into the Conservancy's accounting system.
+All timesheets are submitted for processing.
+The Chief Financial Officer reviews payroll reports when they are received and causes the payroll to be entered into the Conservancy's accounting system.
 Any changes to payroll are made by the Chief Financial Officer and accompanied by documentation from the Executive Director.